Systems Impact Thought Leader | Author | Creative Conservationist

 National Geographic Explorer.
-Artist.
+Chief Network Architect.
 Designer.
 Writer.
 Speaker.

 Jay just opened two permanent exhibits at National Geographic Encounter in New York's Times Square -- a large scale wall-mounted installation entitled Piece of the Planet, and an immersive, soundscaped installation called "Message in a Bottle."
 Much of her best-known work spotlights the illegal ivory trade.
 In 2013, grassroots group March for Elephants asked her to visualize the blood ivory story on a huge, animated digital billboard also in main hub of the Big Apple, Times Square.
 Viewed by 1.5 million people, the internationally crowd-funded initiative aimed to provoke public pressure for revising laws that permit ivory to be imported, traded and sold.
 Asher also participated in the Faberge Big Egg Hunt in New York, where her oval ornament helped raise money for anti-poaching efforts in Amboseli.